• Skip to primary navigation

 Instructions

-• Preheat oven to 425F.
-Prep a baking sheet by lining it with parchment paper.
-Lightly grease a cooling rack and place it on top of the parchment paper.
+• Grease a wire rack or cooling rack and place it on top of the parchment paper or foil.
 Set aside.

 • Pat dry each piece of chicken with a paper towel then lightly coat with flour on each side.

-• Place the chicken wings on the cooling rack and bake for 45 minutes or until cooked through and golden brown.
-Take out of the oven (keep oven on) and flip each piece.
+• Take out of the oven (keep oven on) and flip each piece.
 Return the pan to the oven and bake for another 10-15 minutes until that side turns golden brown as well.

 • While your chicken wings are baking, make your sauce by whisking minced garlic, soy sauce and brown sugar in a small bowl until thick, sticky and fully incorporated.
 Taste and adjust as you go (see notes).